EO4wellness/leary-leerie/AI-ML-topics/AWS Scholarship/Orientation-notes.md

 - unanswered questions are counted as incorrect
 - the questions are 50 random questions from a pool
 - Assessment scores, correct answers, and results will not be shared
+* Currently there are 50,000 scholars in phase 1 who are going for the 425 phase 2 seats.